CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

  Spyware / Keylogger : Software silently capturing keystrokes, screen images, or sensitive credentials.

  C2 (Command & Control) : Server infrastructure operated by attackers to remotely send commands to compromised hosts on a target network.

+ Worm : Self-replicating code that spreads autonomously across network vulnerabilities without needing a host file or human intervention.

+ Virus : Attaches malicious code to a legitimate host file or executable program and requires human interaction/execution to spread.